Car breakdowns due to potholes soar in rainy July

 A Department for Transport spokesman said: "It's for local authorities to maintain their highways.

-"To help them do that we're investing more than £5bn from 2020 to 2025, with an extra £200m announced at the Budget in March to resurface roads up and down the country"
+"To help them do that we're investing more than £5bn from 2020 to 2025, with an extra £200m announced at the Budget in March to resurface roads up and down the country."

-The spokesperson added that new rules had also been brought in to clamp down on utility companies leaving potholes behind after street works.
+The spokesman added that new rules had also been brought in to clamp down on utility companies leaving potholes behind after street works.

+In June, a man from south East London resorted to turning potholes in to works of art in order to catch the council's attention.

+He filled one hole with figures of astronauts to show the resemblance of local potholes "to moon craters".